 - Use Multiple Translations: Compare translations using tools like Bible Gateway to see differences in wording and gain deeper insight.

-- Use online resources like the Bible Project to help you understand the different Bible books.
+- Use online resources: The Bible Project can help you understand the different Bible books.

 - Consider Your Goals: If you’re doing word studies or exegesis, lean toward ESV or NASB.
 For broader reading and application, NIV or CSB may be easier.

 For most students, the ESV, CSB or NIV are excellent starting points due to their balance of accuracy, readability, and abundant study resources.
 If you’re new to Bible study, the CSB or NIV might be more approachable and readable; if you’re diving deep, the ESV or NASB is ideal.
-Ultimately, the best Bible version is the one you will read and spend time in!
+Remember that ultimately, the best Bible version is the one you will read and spend time studying in!